KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 ### Linux Players

-For anyone attempting to install these builds on a Linux distro, I strongly recommend installing on a case-insensitive file system (I have had VFAT recommended as an option by other users).
-Otherwise you will need to go through the headache of renaming a huge number of files, and it's really not worth it.
+Most Linux players appear to be using Proton these days, and for those that do there are some known issues with it, both related to crashes with certain older Proton versions and with rendering issues on newer Proton releases.
+I don't use Linux and don't feel qualified to try to summarize the issues and fixes here, but just be aware if you run into trouble there are several pins in the [Discord's](https://discord.gg/qw7NhM6EW5) #tech_support channel dealing with Proton and how to resolve both issues (the crashing & rendering problems).

 ### Total Filesize on Disk

 For your reference, the total filesize of all mods before extraction, excluding movies, is approximately 7GB.
 The total size of the install when extracted, including basegame files but excluding upscaled movies, is approximately 14GB.
-The total install size plus HD movies in 1920x1080 resolution is approximately 29.5GB.
+The total install size plus HD movies (Pops Maellard's set) in 1920x1080 resolution is approximately 25GB.
 Please bear this in mind if you intend to keep backups and/or are operating on a system with limited available memory.

 ## Optional Install Assistant - Quicker TSLPatching